GENERAL QUESTIONS:

 What is the One Community Campaign (OCC)?

-The One Community Campaign is the critical annual fundraiser for our schools, supporting staff and programs that provide Menlo Park City School District students with an exceptional and well-rounded education.
-The OCC combines the annual fall fundraising efforts of the Menlo Park-Atherton Education Foundation (MPAEF) and all of the four school Parent Teacher Organizations (PTOs) across our district into one donation to make it simple for each family to support our schools.
+The One Community Campaign is the critical annual fundraiser for our schools, supporting staff and programs that provide Menlo Park City School District students with exceptional and award-winning schools.
+The OCC combines the annual fall fundraising efforts of the Menlo Park-Atherton Education Foundation (MPAEF) and all of the four school Parent Teacher Organizations (PTOs) across our district into one donation to make it simple for each family to support their children’s education.

 What do the funds raised by the OCC support?

-The OCC donation process was created to ensure that all of the PTOs and the MPAEF were provided with the funds they need to support critical school initiatives.
-The first $250 of your donation goes to each of your child’s school PTOs and the remainder is allocated to the MPAEF for a grant to the district to help fund vital staff at our schools.
-Here are some examples of how your donation could be allocated to reach your child’s school.
+The OCC enables each family to make a single donation to support their child’s school.
+Specifically, the first $300 per student of your donation goes to each of your child’s school PTOs and the remainder is allocated to the MPAEF for a grant to the district to help fund vital staff at our schools.
+Here are some examples of how that works depending on the size of your OCC donation:

 Why do we need the One Community Campaign (OCC)?

-Funds raised by the OCC ensure that our children can continue to receive an exceptional and well-rounded education.
-Public school districts in California either receive per-student funding from the State (for lower income/lower property value districts) or raise their own funds through local taxes and donations (for community-funded districts, such as MPCSD).
+Funds raised by the OCC ensure your children can continue to receive an exceptional, well-rounded, and award-winning education.
+Public school districts in California either receive per-student funding from the state (for districts whose property taxes do not meet the state-guaranteed per-student funding) or fund their schools through local taxes and donations (for community-funding districts, such as MPCSD).
 The funding designation of a district is determined by the state.
-As a community-funded district, only 9% of our revenue comes from state and federal funding.
+As a community-funded district, only 11% of our revenue comes from state and federal funding.
 A further 84% is generated by property, parcel, and other local taxes, but even with those sources, we still have a funding gap between what we bring in and what it costs to deliver the exceptional education we expect from MPCSD.

 Much of the school-funding challenge is due to Prop 13.
-Before Prop 13, districts could count on tax income to meet their funding needs s and funding could be reallocated as districts evolved.
+Before Prop 13, districts could count on property tax income to meet their funding needs.
 In 1978, California school budgets were upwards of $9 billion.
 The following year - with the passage of Prop 13 - those budgets were slashed, nearly overnight, by almost 60%.
 California now ranks 39th in funding per student (adjusted for cost per living).
 (1)

-In response to Prop 13, parents in our community created the Menlo Park-Atherton Education Foundation (MPAEF) and school Parent Teacher Organizations (PTOs) to restore the quality in our local schools.
-In 2019, the MPAEF and PTOs combined their fall fundraising efforts into the One Community Campaign, giving parents the opportunity to make one single donation to support their child’s education and experience in the district.
+In response to Prop 13, parents in our community created the Menlo Park-Atherton Education Foundation (MPAEF) to restore the quality in our local schools.
+In 2019, the MPAEF and PTOs combined their fall fundraising efforts into the One Community Campaign, giving parents the opportunity to make one single donation to support their child’s education and enrichment programming at their school.

 OCC LOGISTICS QUESTIONS: